hellowac/mapnik-wiki-zh-cn/Text-Rendering-Overview.md

 ```
 ## Members
 All properties are grouped into a class ```text_symbolizer_properties``` accessible via public member ```properties```.
 They are used by subclasses as their default settings.

+## Implemented subclasses
+* text_placements_dummy Always takes the default value.
+* text_placement_simple Parse a simple string and created placement based on this string.
+* text_placement_list Take placements from a list

+# text_placement_list
+_(Abstract class)_
+Generate a possible placement and store results of placement_finder.
+This placement has first to be tested by placement_finder to verify it can actually be used.

+## Functions
+* Constructor: Takes the parent text_placements object as a parameter to read defaults from it.
+* ```next```: _(Abstact function)_ Get next placement.
+This function is also called before the first placement is tried.
+* ```init```: Initialize values used by placement finder.
+These values are provided by the renderer and can't be derived from TextSymbolizer properties.

+# Members:
+* ```properties```: Properties actually used by placement finder and renderer.
+Values in here are modified each time next() is called.
+* Some values from the renderer.
+* Values returned by placement_finder.